 Read part 2 and part 3

 Travelers to Europe often complain of church fatigue.
-Everywhere you go, you see old churches and castles and after awhile they all sort of just blur into each other.
+Everywhere you go, you see old churches and castles and after a while they all sort of just blur into each other.
 In Asia, the equivalent would be Shrine and Temple fatigue.
 No place I’ve visited so far suffers more from this than the greater Kyoto area.

 Kyoto is packed full of history.
 It is like going to Rome or London.
-This is the where the former capitol of Japan was located and it was intentionally spared from bombing during WWII because of the historic structures there.
+This is the where the former capital of Japan was located and it was intentionally spared from bombing during WWII because of the historic structures there.
 There is so much stuff in Kyoto that after several days, I still felt as if I didn’t see everything.
 Throw in the sites of nearby Nara and Horyuji, and it was a lot to digest in a short period of time.

-I’m going to break up the discussion of the historical shrines and temples of Japan in to three different posts.
+I’m going to break up the discussion of the historical shrines and temples of Japan into three different posts.
 The first will deal with Kyoto, the second with Horyuji and Nara, and the last with Nikko.
 This will easier to digest for you and easier to write for me.

 Kyoto was the capital of Japan from 794 to 1868.
 The Imperial grounds in Kyoto are in fact still owned and controlled by the Japan’s Royal Family.
 Having been the capital for over 1,000 years is what makes it the epicenter of Japanese history.

 Unlike Hiroshima which was destroyed in the war and totally rebuilt, Kyoto was spared from bombing during the WWII.
 Since WWII however, most of the older houses and structures in the city have been razed and replaced with modern buildings.
 At first glance, Kyoto doesn’t look any different than any other Japanese city. (and they really all do sort of look the same, but that is another post).
-When you arrive in Kyoto by Shinkansen, there is only one building of historical note that you can see: the five story pagoda at Toji temple.
+When you arrive in Kyoto by Shinkansen, there is only one building of historical note that you can see: the five-story pagoda at Toji temple.

 One of the books I read in Japan was “Dogs and Demons” by Alex Kerr, who is an expat who lives in Kyoto.
 He really had nothing good to say about the development of modern Kyoto.
 Unlike many major historic cities like Paris, Kyoto destroyed and rebuilt most of the old housing and in the process destroyed the feel which the city had.
 While many of the historic buildings were preserved, they were preserved in neighborhoods which are indistinguishable from what you would find in Tokyo or Osaka.
-This isn’t to say Kyoto didn’t need to modernize, but really lacks any unique vibe.
+This isn’t to say Kyoto didn’t need to modernize but really lacks any unique vibe.
 You walk away from the train station and the first thing you are hit with are gaudy pachinko parlors.
 That is the reality of modern Kyoto.
 (I should also note that Kyoto is the home of Nintendo)

 The Golden Pavilion